Membrane-mediated interactions

 Interactions stemming from lipid membrane deformations

 In the Kraft lab we therefore use a model system that consists of giant unilamellar vesicles and membrane-deforming colloidal particles to quantitatively study the interactions.
-Studying just two fully-wrapped colloidal spheres and carefully excluding other interactions, we could measure that the interaction induced by the membrane deformation is positive, a few kT strong, and extends over a range of about 2 particle diameters.
+Studying just two fully-wrapped colloidal spheres and carefully excluding other interactions, we could measure that the interaction induced by the membrane deformation is positive, a few kT strong (or about 0.1pN), and extends over a range of about 2 particle diameters.

 Extrapolating from these measurements towards three interacting particles, however, is not straightforward as the interactions have been predicted to be non-additive.
 Measuring the interplay between three fully-wrapped spheres we found two preferred states: a linear arrangement and an equilateral triangle.